Using Notes in Wispr Flow for iOS

 Available on: iOS (with Scratchpad integration on Mac)

 Capture thoughts by voice from your Lock Screen, Control Center, Siri, or Spotlight — without opening the app.
-Dictate, organize, and search notes on iPhone, and pick them up later from Scratchpad on Mac.
+Dictate and search notes on iPhone, then pick them up later from Scratchpad on Mac.

 What it is